sjsrey/ors/ors_address.md

 The lack of interoperability has hindered progress in the area of integrated modeling as much of the research effort has focused on the challenges of fusing existing modeling frameworks using different integration strategies [@Rey:2000df].
-If model designers had paid more attention to interoperability, modularity and basic object oriented practices [@Jackson:1994hl] less of the research effort would have been spent on refactoring integration strategies and more on enhancing  and applying integrated models to pressing regional economic issues.
+If model designers had paid more attention to interoperability, modularity and basic object oriented practices [@Jackson:1994hl], less of the research effort would have been spent on refactoring integration strategies and more on enhancing  and applying integrated models to pressing regional economic issues.
-This lack of interoperability is particularly worrisome given the growing recognition of the importance of research on coupled natural and human systems and the need for integrated analytical frameworks to support inquiry.
+This lack of interoperability is particularly worrisome, given the growing recognition of the importance of research on coupled natural and human systems and the need for integrated analytical frameworks to support inquiry.

 # Open Science
-While the previous sections have painted a less than rosy portrait of the current state of science, the brush is not intended to be overly broad.
+While the previous sections of this address have painted a less than rosy portrait of the current state of science, the brush is not intended to be overly broad.
-At the same time, I am also optimistic that rich opportunities lie before us and if we grasp them we can affect a stronger, more open science going forward.
+At the same time, I am also optimistic that rich opportunities lie before us, and if we grasp them we can affect a stronger, more open science going forward.
 Here I outline what I see as the key pillars of open science and the roles that regional scientists might play in their realization.

 ## Open Source
-Much attention has been given to the open source revolution and its impacts on many aspects of the modern world [@Rey:2009xy].
+Much attention has been paid to the open source revolution and its impacts on many aspects of the modern world [@Rey:2009xy].
 Remarkably, these widespread and deep impacts had their origins in the seemingly obscure question of how software teams organized themselves.
 As chronicled by @raymond99, the traditional model adopted by proprietary software houses was to bring together wizards or high priests working in small groups isolated in towers walled off from users and markets.
 The dominant model since the early days of the software industry, Raymond contrasted this cathedral model with a new upstart represented by early work on the Linux kernel.
 Here thousands of seemingly unorganized and decentralized developers were working to build the kernel.
 The chaotic nature of this form of organization struck Raymond as much more of a bazaar than a cathedral.

-That the bazaar model resulted in software that became critical infrastructure underlying many of the internet services we rely on today seemed like an unlikely outcome.
+That the bazaar model resulted in software that became critical infrastructure underlying many of the internet services we rely on today seemed surprising.
 Its impacts on science are less well recognized, but we don't have to look far to see concrete evidence.
 For example, the beauty contest that is the annual ranking of the worlds fastest super computers is massively dominated by Linux as the Top500 supercomputer list reported that 476 of the 500 fastest machines ran Linux [@Vaughan-Nichols:2013fr].

-Perhaps more profound, but subtle, are the soft innovations that open source may bring to the practice of science.
+Perhaps more profound, though subtle, are the soft innovations that open source may bring to the practice of science.
 For science to be truly open, two components need to be operative.
 *Open data* constitutes available, intelligible, accessible and usable data.
 *Open access*  to scientific publications and knowledge allows the realization of the building on shoulders of giants.